sekar290/Papers/README.md

-# Papers
+# Pekan Analis Statistika
-This is some of my papers
+This is analysis that I submit on PAS competition